 A goal of our fraternity is to help each student to develop character, to learn responsibility, and to develop a proper set of values through living together in brotherhood.
 Alpha Epsilon Pi prepares young men for their role in life as responsible citizens.
 Therefore, our basic purpose is to provide the opportunity for a Jewish man to be able to join a Jewish organization whose purpose is not specifically religious, but rather social and cultural in nature.
 Alpha Epsilon Pi is a Jewish fraternity, though non-discriminatory and open to all who are willing to espouse its purpose and values.

 The Omega Epsilon Chapter of Alpha Epsilon Pi was founded at James Madison University in 2006 by Chad Schwartz and Chartered in the fall of 2008 by Daniel Smolkin.
-We are the only fraternity to move from underground to being recognized by the Inter Fraternity Council at the University.
 We are known around campus for our active community involvement, our Jubilee Philanthropy, and our commitment to scholarship.

 Our Chapter continues to grow.
 We were awarded the prestigious honor of Most Improved Chapter and Chapter of the Year by the Fraternity and Sorority League in spring 2011.
 Individual Brothers also took home awards for Most Outstanding Exec Member, Outstanding Alumni Relations, and Living the Ritual.
 Our Chapter remains committed to our values, our Brotherhood, and bettering the university as a whole.
 Boom.